doanduyhai/Achilles/documentation/multiComponentKey.markdown

 	}

  Above we create an UserIndex POJO with *login* as first component and *id* as last component.
 The couple (login,id) will identify uniquely an user.
-Indeed the *id* itself is sufficient but we'll see that shortly why having the *login* as first component is better.
+In fact the *id* itself is sufficient but we'll see that shortly why having the *login* as first component is better.